-10See Bacchetta, Aghion and Banerjee (2001), Krugman (2000), Allen, Rosenberg, Keller, Sester, and Roubini (2002), and Eichengreen and Hausmann (1999).
+10See Bacchetta, Aghion and Banerjee (2001), Krugman (2000), Allen, Rosenberg, Keller, Sester, and by sharp changes of the real exchange rate, with a 15 percent-per-year threshold.

-with balance-of-payments crises; an average of 1% to 4% of the observations indicate a float-to-peg, peg-to-float, liberalization-to-capital-controls, or capital-controls-to-liberalization policy switches.
+Table 2 describes the frequency of sudden-stop crises, exchange-rate regime, and capital-account policy switches.
+Overall, about 22% of the observations are associated with balance-of-payments crises; an average of 1% to 4% of the observations indicate a float-to-peg, peg-to-float, liberalization-to-capital-controls, or capital-controls-to-liberalization policy switches.

-3 The Econometric Framework
+4 The Econometric Framework